ViniciusAbrao/turtlebot_nav_manip/README.md

 TERMINAL 3: roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

+The map is saved automatically.
+The default location of the RTAB-Map database is "~/.ros/rtabmap.db".
+Change the parameter "database_path" in case of to save in another path.
-crtl+C in the TERMINAL 3 and after that, to save the map: rtabmap-databaseViewer ~/rtabmap.db
+In order to visualize the content of this database: rtabmap-databaseViewer ~/rtabmap.db
 ____________________________________________________________________________________________________________________________________

 MY_OBJECT_RECOGNITION: SIMULATION OF PR2 AND YOLO